tldr-pages/tldr/pages/windows/replace.md

 `replace {{path/to/file_or_directory}} {{path/to/destination}} /s`

-- Only replaces files in the destination directory which are older than the files in the source directory:
+- Replace only files in the destination directory which are older than the files in the source directory:

 `replace {{path/to/file_or_directory}} {{path/to/destination}} /u`